-This album was Fringes second studio record.
-Written and recorded by Fringe, it was produced by Randy Everett from Terminal Studios in Jackson MS, and mixed by John Hampton at Ardent Studios in Memphis TN.
+This was Fringe’s second studio record.
+Written and recorded by Fringe, it was produced by Randy Everett from Terminal Studios in Jackson MS and mixed by John Hampton at Ardent Studios in Memphis TN.
 This album was recorded with Jason Clark – acoustic guitar and vocals, Eric Perry – drums, Jeremy Cole – bass, Charlie Townsend – electric guitars and Shawn Harnish – electric guitars.

 Fringe had several guests in the studio.
 Jason’s sister, Aimee Perry, sang on a couple tracks and really adds to “Sacrifice.”
 Jason’s wife, Karen, also makes a beautiful appearance on that song.
 Albert Lamar played the flute on “One More Day To There” and makes it the bands favorite song.
 Jason’s favorite moment on the album is when Randy Everett played the haunting guitar solo in the middle of “Keep Me.”